isabelle-prover/mirror-afp-devel/doc/editors/new-entry-checkin.md

     sense.
 The diff should be small and concern the new entry only.
 9. `hg add` and `hg commit` the web site updates.
-10. finally, when you are happy with everything, `hg push` all changes to bitbucket.
+10. finally, when you are happy with everything, `hg push` all changes to Heptapod.
 The publish script will refuse to publish if the changes aren't pushed.
 11. to publish the changes to the web, run

          ../admin/publish <name>

-    This will check out the Isabelle202X (=release) version of the archive from bitbucket, will run the session `name` to generate HTML, produce a `.tar.gz` for the archive and for the entry, and will update the web pages on the server.
+    This will check out the Isabelle202X (=release) version of the archive from Heptapod, will run the session `name` to generate HTML, produce a `.tar.gz` for the archive and for the entry, and will update the web pages on the server.
 The script will ask before it copies, so you can check locally if everything is as you want it.